dbos-inc/dbos-docs/docs/getting-started/quickstart-tt-debugger.md

 Now that we've learned a little about programming DBOS, let's learn how to use the DBOS Time Travel Debugger!

 This tutorial assumes you have [Visual Studio Code](https://code.visualstudio.com/) installed.
 Please see the VS Code documentation for [installation instructions](https://code.visualstudio.com/docs/setup/setup-overview) if necessary.

 :::info
 If you're not a VS Code user, there is an advanced tutorial for [Time Travel Debugging with DBOS CLI](../cloud-tutorials/timetravel-debugging#time-travel-with-dbos-cli-non-vs-code-users).
 :::

 Additionally, this tutorial builds on the [DBOS Quickstart](./quickstart).
-For convenience, we recommend [creating a DBOS Cloud account](./quickstart#3-log-in-to-dbos-cloud) and [provisioning a DBOS Cloud database instance](./quickstart#4-provision-a-database-instance) before starting this tutorial.
+For convenience, we recommend [creating a DBOS Cloud account](https://console.dbos.dev/) and [deploying an application](./quickstart#deploy) before starting this tutorial.

 ### Installing the DBOS Time Travel Debugging VS Code Extension

 Before we use the DBOS Time Travel debugger, we need to install its VS Code extension.

 To install the extension, navigate to the [extension's web page](https://marketplace.visualstudio.com/items?itemName=dbos-inc.dbos-ttdbg) and press the "Install" button.
 This will launch VS Code and open the DBOS Time Travel Debugger extension page inside the IDE.
 From there, select the "Install" button to install the extension.

 ![Installing the DBOS Extension](./assets//ttdbg-install.png)

 :::info
 You can also install the extension by opening the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) inside VS Code (default keybinding: Ctrl+Shift+X / ⇧⌘X) and searching for "DBOS".
 :::